 - a curriculum vitae.

-All materials must be submitted to the department chair, school dean, and chair of Faculty Development Committee by September 20 of the academic year prior to the academic year of the requested sabbatical.
+All materials must be submitted to the department chair, school dean, and Faculty Development Committee Campus Box 495006 by September 20 of the academic year prior to the academic year of the requested sabbatical.
 All applicants are strongly encouraged to discuss their proposal with their chair and dean before submitting the final proposal.
 Department chairs applying for sabbatical follow the same procedure with the omission of the chair’s recommendation.

-The department chair and dean will forward recommendations for or against approval directly to the chair of the Faculty Development Committee (with copies sent to the applicant) by September 30.
+The department chair and dean will forward recommendations for or against approval directly to the Faculty Development Committee (with copies sent to the applicant), Campus Box 495006, by September 30.
 The Faculty Development Committee will evaluate each proposal individually based on the following criteria:

 1. Quality and significance of the proposed sabbatical project.
 The applicant should describe the intended project in clear, non-technical prose and explain the importance of the project in his or her field and the relation of this proposal to his or her work.